CONTACT US

 Testing

-With Svelte you can use the Svelte testing library to perform unit testing.
-The library itself has far less complex computations and is smaller in size when compared to React, so if you’re looking for cleaner, less bloated, and over-engineered code, Svelte will give you that.
+With Svelte you can use the framework’s testing library to perform unit testing.
+It has less complex computations and is smaller in size when compared to React.
+If you’re looking for cleaner and less bloated code, look no further.

-With React you can do a test run of a complete React app in a realistic browser environment (known as “end-to-end” tests), which can greatly reduce time-to-market boosting the overall value you get from it.
+At the same time, React lets you do a test run of a complete app in a realistic browser environment (known as “end-to-end” tests), which can greatly reduce time-to-market boosting the overall value you get from it.

 Code Maintainability

-The code in Svelte is more readable and more maintainable than in React.
-When talking about Svelte, one has to admit that its structure is just that much smoother which helps quite a bit when you have to define hundreds of components.
+Compared to React, the code Svelte uses is more readable and easier to maintain.
+When talking about the framework, one has to admit that its structure is just that much smoother which helps quite a bit when you have to define hundreds of components.

-Look at this example of React code & Svelte code:
+Look at this example of React code and Svelte code:

 That said, React is incredibly handy when it comes to using different parts of code in separate projects which can greatly improve teamwork and sharing of the code.
 When hiring new React developers you can count on them catching up with the code very quickly, saving lots of time and effort for the entire team.